PlayWithMagic/PlayWithMagic.org/README.md

 ### Application High-Level Design
 The model will revolve around three central datasets:
-1. Effects
+1. Routines
-2. Sets
+2. Sets (An personalized, ordered collection of routines)
 3. Magicians/Users

-The

 The approach
 This section describes the approach you are taking in this system to address the problem.
 Once again, complete implementation of your approach may require more work than is possible during this semester.
 Note that it must involve GitHub, the Play Framework, and Twitter Bootstrap.
 In almost all cases, it should able to be deployed and run from Heroku.